janwilmans/copperspice-gettingstarted/README.md

-# How to get started with CopperSpice on Visual Studio in just a few minutes.
+# How to get started with CopperSpice on Visual Studio

 A collection of easy to use copperspice examples, specifically:
 * using visual studio 2019